jesuino/alphabetfx/README.md

 To extend to support other images:

 1) Create a folder X (replace X with the collections name) in `alphabetfx-standalone/src/main/resources/images/details` and place all the images there;
 2) Create a file with the same X name you used for the folder in `alphabetfx-standalone/src/main/resources/names/` - this file should contain all images names separated by line.
+This file must have the extension `.dat`;
 3) Now you can run the program by setting the system property collections with the value you gave to the folder (X).

 ## Building and Packaging